Are Investors Undervaluing These Computer and Technology Stocks Right Now?

 While the proven Zacks Rank places an emphasis on earnings estimates and estimate revisions to find strong stocks, we also know that investors tend to develop their own individual strategies.
 With this in mind, we are always looking at value, growth, and momentum trends to discover great companies.

-Mobile TeleSystems PJSC (MBT) is a stock many investors are watching right now.
-MBT is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.
+One stock to keep an eye on is EchoStar (SATS).
+SATS is currently holding a Zacks Rank of #2 (Buy) and a Value grade of A.

+Investors should also recognize that SATS has a P/B ratio of 0.67.
+The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
+This company's current P/B looks solid when compared to its industry's average P/B of 1.08.
+SATS's P/B has been as high as 0.75 and as low as 0.53, with a median of 0.63, over the past year.

-Value investors also frequently use the P/S ratio.
-This metric is found by dividing a stock's price with the company's revenue.
+Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
 Some people prefer this metric because sales are harder to manipulate on an income statement.
 This means it could be a truer performance indicator.
-MBT has a P/S ratio of 1.14.
-This compares to its industry's average P/S of 1.18.
+SATS has a P/S ratio of 1.17.
+This compares to its industry's average P/S of 1.93.

-Finally, our model also underscores that MBT has a P/CF ratio of 2.95.
-This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
-This company's current P/CF looks solid when compared to its industry's average P/CF of 4.84.
-Over the past 52 weeks, MBT's P/CF has been as high as 3.80 and as low as 2.89, with a median of 3.43.

-Investors could also keep in mind TIM (TIMB), an Wireless Non-US stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+If you're looking for another solid Satellite and Communication value stock, take a look at SES (SGBAF).
+SGBAF is a # 2 (Buy) stock with a Value score of A.

 Click to get this free report